scottfr/SystemsBook/Mathematics of Modeling 2/Mathematics of Modeling 2.md

 ## Stability Analysis

 Now that we have learned how to analytically determine the location of equilibrium points, we may want to determine what type of stability occurs at these equilibria.
-As we stated earlier, for the incurable disease model it is trivial to arrive at the conclusion that the state of everyone being healthy is unstable while the state of everyone being sick is stable.
-In more complex models, it may be harder to draw conclusions or the stability of an equilibrium point may change as a function of the model's parameter values.
+As we stated earlier, for the incurable disease model it is trivial to conclude that the state of everyone being healthy is unstable, while the state of everyone being sick is stable.
+In more complex models, it may be harder to draw conclusions, or the stability of an equilibrium point may change as a function of the model's parameter values.
 Fortunately, there is a general way to determine the precise stability nature of the equilibrium points analytically.

 The procedure to do this is relatively straightforward, but the theory behind it can be difficult to understand.
 The first key principle that must be understood is that of "linearization".
 To get a feel for linearization, let's take the curve in Figure 4.
 Clearly this curve is not linear.
 It has lots of bends and does not look at all like a line.

 ![Figure 4.
 As we zoom in on a function it becomes more and more linear.](Linearization.png)

 If we zoom in on any one part of the curve, however, the section we are zoomed in on starts to straighten out.
 If we keep zooming in, we will eventually reach a point where the section we are zoomed in on is effectively linear: basically a straight line.
 This is true for whatever part of the curve we zoom in on^[The one exception to this rule is if your curve is some sort of fractal.
-In this case no matter how much you zoom in on it, it will never become straight.
+In this case no matter how much you zoom in on it, the curve will never become straight.
 In practice, however, this caveat is a non-issue.].
 The more bendy parts of the curve will just take more zooming to convert them to a line.

-We can conceptually do the same process for the equilibrium points in our phase planes.
+We can conceptually do the same for the equilibrium points in our phase planes.
 Even if the trajectories of the state variables in the phase planes are very curvy, if we zoom in enough on the equilibrium points, the trajectories at a point will eventually become effectively linear.
-The simple, two-state variable exponential growth model we illustrated with phase planes above are examples of a fully linear model.
+The simple, two-state variable exponential growth model we illustrated with phase planes above is an example of a fully linear model.
 If we zoom in sufficiently on the equilibrium points for most models, the phase planes for the zoomed-in version of the model will eventually start to look like one of these linear cases.

 Mathematically, we apply linearization to an arbitrary model by first calculating what is called the Jacobian matrix of the model.
-The Jacobian matrix is the matrix of partial derivatives of each of derivatives in the model with respect to each of the state variables:
+The Jacobian matrix is the matrix of partial derivatives of each derivative in the model with respect to each of the state variables:

 $$ \text{Jacobian} = \begin{bmatrix} \dfrac{\partial }{\partial X} X' & \cdots & \dfrac{\partial }{\partial Z} X' \\ \vdots & \ddots & \vdots \\ \dfrac{\partial }{\partial X} Z' & \cdots & \dfrac{\partial }{\partial Z} Z'  \end{bmatrix} $$